support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Illustration from Rip Van Winkle by Washington Irving (1783-1859) 1904 by Arthur Rackham.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 fantasy · dream · night · fairy tale · Private Collection / Bridgeman Images